vafansjev/SimplePythonWebsocketApp/README.md

-# This is just a simple python websocket application
+# This is just a simple websocket application using python (async)

 ### Its run socket server locally on port 8765 and listens to all incoming messages.
 Note: only server sees all messages.
-Clients connecting to separated channels (paths) and sees only messages in it.
+Clients connecting to separated channels (paths) and see only messages in it.
+And there is no delivery status reports/responds (simple websocket app)

 ### Stack:
 - Python 3.7 (or above)